konsoletyper/teavm-site/_docs/runtime/coroutines.md

 })
 ```

-We want to call is synchronously from Java.
+We want to call it synchronously from Java.
 In this case we need `@Async` annotation:

 ```java